How to Answer a Debt Collection Lawsuit: Step-by-Step

 The single biggest risk in a debt collection lawsuit is doing nothing.
 If you ignore the papers, the court hands the collector a default judgment, often within 30 to 45 days.
 That judgment can lead to wage garnishment, bank levies, or property liens depending on your state.
 Filing a response, even a basic one, changes the math.

 This is general information, not legal advice.
 Consult an attorney licensed in your state for your specific situation.
 Some legal aid organizations and law school clinics offer free help for low-income defendants.
+If repayment is part of the plan, our guide on what a debt management plan is walks through how nonprofit credit counselors structure one.

 Read the Documents Carefully First